They form a large group of natural products which includes steroids and consequently sterols, they derived from C30 precursors.

 Different bacterial groups possess recognizable biohopanoid distributions, giving hopanoids marker potential for specific bacterial populations and environmental conditions.
 More than 150 individual hopane derivatives have been isolated from various types of sedimentary organic matter.

-Lupeol was shown to have various pharmacological properties, inducing anti-inflammatory and anti-arthritic responses and inhibition of tumor growth (Saleem M et al., Cancer Res 2005, 65, 11203) in animal cells.
+Lupeol was shown to have various pharmacological activities, inducing antiprotozoal, antimicrobial, anti-inflammatory, chemopreventive properties, anti-arthritic responses and inhibition of tumor growth (Saleem M et al., Cancer Res 2005, 65, 11203) in animal cells.
 It could be an important component of the cholesterol‐lowering activity of miracle fruit (Synsepalum dulcificum) (Wang W et al., J Food Biochem 2020, 44, e13185).
+The binding and inhibitory potentials of lupeol have been investigated and proved to be effective against certain receptor proteins and enzymes in Altzheimer’s disease studies by computational molecular docking approaches (Park JS et al., Nutrients 2023, 15, 3059).

 Long-chain fatty acid esters (C20, C22 and C26) of lupeol extracted from an African plant, Holarrhena floribunda (Apocynaceae), were shown to have strong antimalarial activity, especially against drug-resistant strains of Plasmodium falciparum (Fotie J et al., J Nat Prod 2006, 69, 62).